-- We will strive to work as a team in which constructive working relationships are actively promoted. - We will express views openly, courteously and respectfully in all our communications with other governors. - We will support the chair in their role of ensuring appropriate conduct both at meetings and at all times. - We will confront malpractice by speaking up against and bringing to the attention of the relevant authorities' any decisions and actions that conflict with the Seven Principles of Public Life (see annex) or which may place pupils at risk.

-- We are prepared to answer queries from other board members in relation to delegated functions and take into account any concerns expressed, and we will acknowledge the time, effort and skills that have been committed to the delegated function by those involved. - We will seek to develop effective working relationships with the Headteacher, staff and parents, the local authority and other relevant agencies and the community.
+- We will strive to work as a team in which constructive working relationships are actively promoted - We will express views openly, courteously and respectfully in all our communications with other governors - We will support the chair in their role of leading the board and ensuring appropriate conduct. - We are prepared to answer queries from other board members in relation to delegated functions and take into account any concerns expressed, and we will acknowledge the time, effort and skills that have been committed to the delegated function by those involved. - We will seek to develop effective working relationships with the Headteacher, staff and parents, the local authority and other relevant agencies and the community.